Undergraduate / International StudentsApplication Requirements

 - the semester for which you are applying

-We recommend using our online application, as it allows references to upload the recommendation letter directly to your application.
+We recommend using either the Common Application or MassArt application, as both allow references to upload the recommendation letter directly to your application.
 We will also accept letters of recommendation via postal mail, or e-mail sent directly from the reference's account to firstname.lastname@example.org.
 All recommendation letters must sent by the reference, or be on signed high school, college, or business letterhead and sent in a sealed envelope.
 We will not accept recommendation letters sent by a student or family member that have not been signed and sealed by the reference.

 Resume / list of activities